jar-o/limlog/README.md

 l.WarnL(lkey, fmt.Sprintf("Org %d has reached their subscription limit at item %d", orgID, itemID)
 ```

+Now you'll see a logline for when the customer's subscription is hit, but no more than once a second.

 # Logrus

 The [logrus](https://github.com/sirupsen/logrus) package provides more advanced